nick-youngblut/deltaGC/README.md

 ##SUPPORT AND DOCUMENTATION

-After installing, you can find documentation for each script by
+After installing, you can find documentation for each script (eg., SCRIPT.pl) by typing:
-typing:

 	SCRIPT.pl --man
 	   OR